Jefferson49/Joomla_extension_sexypolling_reloaded/README.md

 ##  Versions
 + The latest plugin version v5.0.0 was developed and tested with:
-    + [Joomla 5.0.0](https://downloads.joomla.org/cms/joomla5), [Joomla 4.4.0](https://downloads.joomla.org/cms/joomla4), and [Joomla 3.10.12](https://downloads.joomla.org/cms/joomla3) ; but should also run with other Joomla 5.x, 4.x or 3.10.x versions.
+    + [Joomla 5.0.0 with Backward Compatibility plugin](https://downloads.joomla.org/cms/joomla5), [Joomla 4.4.0](https://downloads.joomla.org/cms/joomla4), and [Joomla 3.10.12](https://downloads.joomla.org/cms/joomla3) ; but should also run with other Joomla 5.x, 4.x or 3.10.x versions.
     + PHP 8.2.5 as well as PHP 8.0.28; but should also run with other PHP 8 versions.

 ## Translation